If you would like to read part 1 of Olivia’s birth story, read it here.

 Dave left with the pediatrician and Olivia to get her checked into the NICU, and my mom stayed with me.
 My nurses came back in to see how I was doing and prepped me to be moved to the post partum rooms.
 It was a blessing being able to stay in the L&D suite for this long after delivery, most of the time they keep you for an hour and it had been about 3 hours at this point.
 Since I still couldn’t feel my legs, the nurse had to insert another catheter, which was a bummer but it was nice to be able to stay in bed instead of constantly going to the bathroom.

 I changed into the delivery gown I brought, and my mom gathered all of our items.
 Right as we were leaving, Dave came back into our room.
-He was visibly upset after seeing Olivia in the NICU with tubing and monitors, and I tried to comfort him with the fact that it was truly where she needed to be.
+He was visibly upset after seeing Olivia in the NICU with tubing and monitors, and I tried to comfort him with the fact that she was truly where she needed to be.

 We were wheeled to the post-partum room.
 At this point our families were still in the lobby waiting to find out about Olivia.
 Since she wouldn’t be joining us in our room for several hours, they all decided to go home and nap (as it was 5 am and hardly anyone had slept) so we did the same.
 We were able to sleep until about 9 without being woken up, but when we did wake up all we wanted was our baby!